melli79/mathGames/Readme.md

 You may consider the above "LineSketch" app as an idea.
 The backend could host a collection of sample drawings.

-Possible implementation frameworks:  component/google+JetBrains, electron/js, unity/ms, ...
+Possible implementation frameworks:  Compose multiplatform/google+JetBrains, electron/js, unity/ms, ...

 Corresponding implementation languages:  Kotlin/multi-platform, ~~java~~TypeScript, ...